jsailo/notes/docs/rebased-and-soapbox-tutorials/07-viewing-rebased-logs.md

 journalctl -fu pleroma
 ```

-An scrolling output is displayed on the screen.
+An output is displayed on the screen.
 The following is an example.

 ```bash
 Oct 04 03:57:19 servername mix[3807027]: 03:57:19.149 [info] GET /packs/emoji/2694.svg